w3c/wot-architecture/proposals/WoT Architecture Explainer - Diff.md

 > Second, the WoT Scripting API is designed to not have direct access to
 > private keying information.
 This must be provisioned separately.
 >
-> General security and privacy considerations, testing,
+> Third, general security and privacy considerations, testing,
 > and best practices are covered in separate publications.
 >
 266a455,456